 Remember not to place the Dutch oven directly over the flames, otherwise it can crack.
 Under each pot I had approximately 18 briquettes.
 You can also light a wood fire first and then lay the briquettes over the ash to get more heat.

-You could do this at home, as well, with an oven safe pot.
+You could also make this at home with an oven safe pot.
 Just make the chili the same way and pour your cornbread mix on top.
 Put the whole pot in your oven and bake it uncovered per your cornbread recipes directions.

 Ingredients